pelithne/client-credentials-flow-with-APIM/README.md

 Azure API Manager, is a platform that can hold API definitions.
 The APIs are not hosted in APIM, instead it points to backend APIs, which could be running on Azure, on-prem, in another cloud or anywhere else you have connectivity to.

 Start by going to your resource group, if you are not already there.
-Click on "Create Resources" (or "Add") and search for APIM in the search field.
-Select API Management from the search results, then click create.
+Click on "Create Resources" (or "Add") and write "APIM" in the search field.
+Select "API Management" from the search results, then click create.

 Give your APIM a globally unique name.
 This is needed because the name will be used to create a URL that needs to be a Fully Qualified Domain Name, FQDN.